-Still a force to reckon with
+Still, a force to reckon with

 Lucretia a is the longest-running antagonist in the series who isn’t killed but commits suicide.
 Apart from being one of the women who had killed the most people with their own hands, the consequences of her actions caused the death of even more; Lucretia indirectly killed Melitta, Tullius, Licinia, Acer, Seppia and Ashur. [wikia.com]

 If that’s not bad-ass enough, the character is also shown plotting, manipulating, taking opium, engaging in wild threesomes, cheating and forcing one of her gladiators Crixus to perform sexual intercourse with her in secret so she could get pregnant.
-And after Lucretia survives a masacre at her own house (The first season – Spartacus: Blood and Sand) she goes crazy, steals a baby that she wants to ‘take’ with her and commits a suicide (The second season – Spartacus: Vengeance).
+And after Lucretia survives a massacre at her own house (The first season – Spartacus: Blood and Sand) she goes crazy, steals a baby that she wants to ‘take’ with her and commits suicide (The second season – Spartacus: Vengeance).
 After all the mess that she’d created – Lucretia leaves the story on her own terms.